wtfleming/wtfleming.github.io/_posts/2019-05-07-keras-cats-vs-dogs-part-1.markdown

     fill_mode='nearest')
 ```

 The above creates a data generator that will take in an image from the training set and return an image that has been slightly altered.
-Lets visualize what this looks like,
+Lets visualize what this looks like.

 ```python
 from keras.preprocessing import image